Cantera/cantera/doc/sphinx/yaml/phases.rst

 ``fixed-stoichiometry``
 -----------------------

-A phase with fixed composition, as :ct:`described here <StoichSubstance>`.
+An incompressible phase with fixed composition, as :ct:`described here <StoichSubstance>`.

 .. _sec-yaml-HMW-electrolyte: